-Wilfrid Laurier University offers one of the most successful university curling programs in Canada.
+The Wilfrid Laurier University Department of Athletics offers one of the most successful university curling programs in Canada.

 The Golden Hawks HPC can assist with delivery and brushing mechanics, ice reading, and split timing of stones.

-Video analysis is one of the tools used by coaches at the HPC to assist rinks in their pursuit of excellence.
+Video analysis is one of the tools used by coaches at the High Performance Centre to assist rinks in their pursuit of excellence.

 Coaches at the Laurier Curling HPC can assist with team dynamics, stress management, and a range of other topcs.